aosabook/500lines/objmodel/chapter.md

 models.
 It starts out with just having simple instances and classes and the possibilities to call methods on instances.
 This is the "classical" object-oriented approach that was started by early OO languages such as Simula-67 and Smalltalk.
-This model is then extend step by step, the first three steps exploring different language design choices, the last step to improve the efficiency of the object model.
+This model is then extended step by step, the first three steps exploring different language design choices, the last step to improve the efficiency of the object model.
 The final model is not that of a real language, but an idealized, simplified version of that of Python.